kmch/Kolumbo-FWI/README.md

 - Chrapkiewicz K. (2022), *High-resolution imaging beneath the Santorini volcano*, Imperial College London, [doi:10.25560/96427](https://doi.org/10.25560/96427).

-For a big picture and a discussion of the wavefront-healing phenomenon, you may want to read a comprehensive review of seismic-imaging studies of volcanoes worldwide:
+For a bigger picture and a discussion of the wavefront-healing phenomenon, you may want to read a comprehensive review of seismic-imaging studies of volcanoes worldwide:

 - Paulatto M., Hooft E. E. Chrapkiewicz K., Heath B. A., Toomey, D. R. and Morgan, J. V. *Advances in seismic imaging of magma and crystal mush*, Frontiers in Earth Science, [doi:10.3389/feart.2022.970131](https://doi.org/10.3389/feart.2022.970131).